 Animal Care Program – this component of Raised by a Canadian Farmer was developed to maintain the highest standards of animal care on broiler farms and to demonstrate to the public that animal care is a priority.
 This component includes standards for things like the barn environment, feed and water, stocking density, flock monitoring, and catching and loading.

-The flock sheet serves as the farmers’ assurance to the other links in the food chain that the birds have been produced in accordance with the strictest government and industry guidelines and regulations.
+Stringent record keeping is an important part of Raised by a Canadian Farmer.
+Farmers track and record information throughout the life of each flock and they complete a flock sheet before birds are sent to the processing company.
+The flock sheet serves as the farmers’ assurance to the other links in the food chain that the birds have been produced in accordance with the strictest government and industry standards and regulations.

 Canadian Hatching Egg Quality (CHEQ) – Hatching Eggs

 CHEQ is the national on-farm food safety program for registered hatching egg farms.
-Developed by Canadian Hatching Egg Producers, the program provides standards for such areas as biosecurity, flock health, egg handling and storage, pest control and cleaning and disinfection.
+Developed by Canadian Hatching Egg Producers, the program provides standards for such areas as biosecurity, flock health, egg handling and storage, pest control, and cleaning and disinfection.
 Producers are audited annually and have to keep implementing the program in order to remain certified.